-If you know Powder7 long enough, you’ll find out that the ski nerds here will always tell you to prioritize the ski boots in your setup.
+If you work with the gear nerds at Powder7 long enough, you’ll find we always tell you to prioritize the ski boots in your setup.
 Making sure you have the right fit and an appropriate flex is key to having the best day on the hill as possible.
 To help you navigate the ski boot market, we’ve picked some of our boot fitters’ recommendations for the best ski boots for men.

 A note about ski boot fit